Portland OUI Lawyer

 If you were caught drunk driving with a child under the age of 16 inside your vehicle, you could be facing charges of child endangerment.
 On the other hand, if you are below the age of 21 and are caught driving with any measurable amount of alcohol in your bloodstream, under Maine's "zero tolerance" law, you face the wrath of the criminal justice system and face the associated repercussions that come with a conviction for an underage DUI.
 Regardless of what you are being charged with, it is our mission to completely inform you of the DUI process as well as how our firm challenges DUI evidence.
 DUI penalties can be severe, with possible repercussions including a driver's license suspension, jail time, monetary fines, skyrocketing insurance premiums and let us not forget, a permanent criminal record.

 Our firm is highly effective at challenging DUI cases, even those that involve leaving the scene, DUI accidents and DUI with injury.
 From unlawful police stops to flawed field sobriety tests to felony DUI, all such cases can harbor glaring errors, which may work to your advantage.
 Our firm proudly handles cases involving commercial DUI, suspended driver's licenses, vehicular manslaughter, and also DUI expungements.
-If you are facing DUI, or OUI charges in the greater Portland area, we urge you to contact our office right away to discuss the details of your case.
+If you are facing charges for operating while under the influence in the greater Portland area, we urge you to contact our office right away to discuss the details of your case.

 Hiring A Portland DUI Lawyer